-Instrument Current Rating (FY2023) Chronology of Rating History for the past 3 years Type Amount Rated (Rs. crore) Outstanding in FY 2023 Date & Rating in FY2022 Ŭ Date & Rating in FY2020 as of March 31, 2022 (Rs. crore) Apr 29, 2022 - Jan 07, 2021 Feb 07, 2020 1 Issuer rating Long- term NA NA [ICRA]AAA (Stable) - [ICRA]AAA (Stable) [ICRA]AAA (Stable)
+Current Rating (FY2024) Chronology of Rating History for the Past 3 Years Instrument Amount Rated Amount Date & Rating Outstanding in FY2024 Date & Rating in FY2023 Date & Rating in FY2022 Date & Rating in FY2021 Type (Rs. crore) as on March 31, 2023 Jul 03, 2023 (Rs. crore) Apr 29, 2022 - Jan 07, 2021 1 Issuer rating Long- term NA NA [ICRA]AAA (Stable) [ICRA]AAA (Stable) - [ICRA]AAA (Stable)

-Complexity level of rated instruments
+Complexity level of the rated instruments

-Instrument Complexity Indicator Issuer Rating Not Applicable
+Instrument Complexity Indicator Issuer rating Not Applicable

 The Complexity Indicator refers to the ease with which the returns associated with the rated instrument could be estimated.
 It does not indicate the risk related to the timely payments on the instrument, which is rather indicated by the instrument's credit rating.
-It also does not indicate the complexity associated with analysing an entity's financial, business, industry risks or complexity related to the structural, transactional, or legal aspects.
-Details on the complexity levels of the instruments are available on ICRA's website: www.icra.in www.icra.in Page | 4
+It also does not indicate the complexity associated with analysing an entity's financial, business, industry risks or complexity related to the structural, transactional or legal aspects.
+Details on the complexity levels of the instruments are available on ICRA's website: Click Here

-Annexure-1: Instrument details
+Annexure I: Instrument details

-ISIN No. Instrument Name Date of Issuance Coupon Rate Maturity Amount Rated (Rs. crore) Current Rating and Outlook NA Issuer Rating NA NA NA NA [ICRA]AAA (Stable)
+ISIN Instrument Name Date of Issuance Coupon Rate Maturity Amount Rated (Rs. crore) Current Rating and Outlook NA Issuer rating NA NA NA NA [ICRA]AAA (Stable)